 In August, as part of our year-long Inside Out program, we welcomed the launch of Performing Textiles – a student-led exhibition that highlighted interdisciplinary perspectives and investigated the interwoven roles of fabric, fashion and the body – as both material force and form.

-Presented in collaboration with the Faculty of Fine Art and Music at the Victorian College of the Arts (VCA), the exhibition featured new work by students from the VCA’s Honours in Fine Art (Visual Art) program who responded to the curatorial theme that explored the interconnection between textile and performance in contemporary art.
+Presented in collaboration with the Faculty of Fine Arts and Music at the Victorian College of the Arts (VCA), the exhibition featured new work by students from the VCA’s Honours in Fine Arts (Visual Art) program who responded to a curatorial theme that explored the interconnection between textiles and performance in contemporary art.

-According to exhibition co-curator Cate Consandine, Coordinator BFA Honours (Fine Arts) (Visual Art), the exhibition – which ran over two weekends in August and included live performances and an artist in conversation session – provided the student artists with a unique insight into the role of a professional artist, and the challenges that come with exhibiting in a museum space.
+According to exhibition co-curator Cate Consandine, Senior Lecturer / Coordinator BFA (Honours) (Visual Art) at VCA Art, the exhibition – which ran over two weekends in August and included live performances and an artists in conversation session – provided the student artists with a unique insight into the role of a professional artist, and the challenges that come with exhibiting in a museum space.

 “The project allowed a group of Honours students to take the foundations of their practice and research, and directly apply that to a museum environment, which is a vastly different context to what they’re used to, with distinct processes and conditions to be negotiated,” Cate explains.
 She adds that the scale of the exhibition space and the gravitas attributed to exhibiting at the Potter motivated the students to push their boundaries and be much more ambitious in their work.

 “The standard of work for this project has been extraordinary,” Cate explains.
 “The Honours year is very intensive and often a very sharp trajectory.
 The students bring a lot of motivation with them and this project allowed them to harness that energy and produce some incredible work.”